-To be a great PM, one ought to be a team leader, co-worker and supervisor at the same time.
-To sum up, there is artistry in being able to sail through a project: It’s one of being malleable and resourceful; always expecting the best, planning for the worst and preparing for the unexpected.
-Remember, no one can whistle a symphony – it takes a whole orchestra.
+To be an excellent PM, one ought to be a team leader, co-worker, and supervisor at the same time.
+To sum up, there is artistry in being able to sail through a project.
+It’s one of being malleable and resourceful; always expecting the best, planning for the worst, and preparing for the unexpected.
+Remember, no one can whistle a symphony; it takes a whole orchestra.

-We bring to you the season finale of our series titled, “A Day in a Week of an Employee”.
-By now, you must be quite familiar with the term ‘Project Management’, as well as the experience and workload of a PM’s typical day.
+We bring you the season finale of our series, “A Day in a Week of an Employee.”
+By now, you must be pretty familiar with the term “Project Management,” as well as the experience and workload of a PM’s typical day.
 There is no space for dull and monotonous days in this profession.
-Fasten your seats for a ride you’ll never get bored of.
+Fasten your seats for a ride you’ll never get bore of.

-Let’s experience what Friday looks like for our PM Mohit, while he is handling the new remote work environment.
+Let’s experience what Friday looks like for our PM Mohit while handling the new remote work environment.

 Quickly firing up his laptop, he started going through the emails one by one.
-He reviewed and updated his diary that helps him to keep a track of: achievements of the week, prioritising tasks and keeping an eye on potential issues which might crop up.
+He reviewed and updated the diary that helps him keep track of the week’s achievements—prioritising tasks and keeping an eye on potential issues that might crop up.

-Since there wasn’t much left to be done and in a few weeks, project’s demo was scheduled, Mohit thought of implementing one of the desired functionality his client had requested.
+Since there wasn’t much left to do and in a few weeks, the project’s demo was scheduled, Mohit thought of implementing one of the desired functionality his client had requested.

 A typical Manager’s workday is brimming with phone calls, emails, and meetings.
 What Project Managers long for most is time.
-Funnily, it is also something which they fail to make use of properly.
+Funnily, it is also something which they fail to make use of correctly.
 Mohit figured out this limitation in the early days of his career and since then has been improving on this challenge.
-He introduced the concept of ‘Do-Not-Disturb’ in his office space and even gifted ‘do not disturb lights’ as a quirky corporate gift.
+He introduced the concept of ‘Do-Not-Disturb’ in his office space and even gifted “do not disturb lights” as a quirky corporate gift.

-The Do-Not-Disturb approach lets the employee or manager to have 2-hour schedules of power focus sessions.
+The Do-Not-Disturb approach lets the employee or manager have 2-hour schedules of power focus sessions.
 They can work for 2 hours without any disturbance and the next 2 hours can be a mixed-mode of work and communication, like usual.
-Mohit sent out a communication to his teammates as well, to let them know that he would be working on an important client functionality and would be in a dormant state for next two hours, unless something critical requires his attention.
+Mohit sent out a communication to his teammates as well.
+To let them know that he would be working on an important client functionality and would be in a dormant state for the next two hours unless something critical requires his attention.

-Finally, the functionality was implemented and beta was turned on for everyone.
+Finally, the functionality implemented, and the beta turned on for everyone.
 To clear the final hurdle and make the feature available to the client, a release will be proposed for application.

-When your team is distributed, especially for people working from remote areas, quick check-ins are more challenging and sometimes prove to be a major roadblock.
-Without the option of meeting someone in the hall or calling the team to meet in a conference room, managing remote projects requires a more conscientious and transparent approach to maintain tasks, deadlines and the processes.
+When your team is distributed, especially for people working remotely, quick check-ins are more challenging and sometimes prove significant roadblocks.
+Without the option of meeting someone in the hall or calling the team to meet in a conference room, managing remote projects requires a more conscientious and transparent approach to maintain tasks, deadlines, and processes.

 The clock struck 5.00 pm.
-Mohit thought of ordering pizzas for his team, as a sense of gratitude and what better day could it be than a Friday!?
-As a project manager, you are responsible for making sure that the projects are delivered on schedule but, you are also equally responsible for being an Empathetic Manager for developing your team’s trust and success.
-There is an old saying, “If the only tool you have is a hammer, you will start treating everything around like a nail".
+Mohit thought of ordering pizzas for his team, as a sense of gratitude and what better day could it be than a Friday! ?
+As a project manager, you are responsible to make sure that the projects are delivered on schedule but.
+You are also equally responsible for being an Empathetic Manager for developing your team’s trust and success.
+There is an old saying, “If the only tool you have is a hammer, you will start treating everything around like a nail.”
 The ability to empathize with your team is one of the most powerful skills that any leader can exhibit.

 Before concluding this series, we will like to remind you all that there are so many things that keep going on a typical day in the life of a project manager.
 As shared earlier, no two days are similar.
-It is a pretty daunting task to ensure that the timelines are met and the project is delivered, successfully.
-The greatest mantra that a project manager can teach you is: to get organized despite the chaos around.
-There are too many things to look at and sometimes each one of them is a priority.
-The best you can do is to automate all your processes – escalation and task assignment mails, project due date reminders, new update requests, etc. It is also of utmost importance to keep the stakeholders informed and enable them to collaborate on project’s progress.
+It is a daunting task to ensure that the timelines are met, the project is delivered successfully.
+The most excellent mantra that a project manager can teach you is: to get organized despite the chaos around you.
+There are too many things to look at, and sometimes, each one of them is a priority.
+The best you can do is automate all your processes; escalation and task assignment mails, project due to date reminders, new update requests, etc. It is also of utmost importance to keep the stakeholders informed and enable them to collaborate on the project’s progress.